amishix/Pixelated-Dreams/Animation.md

 My inspiration originated from a Nintendo DS game I used to play in which Cinderella and other Disney princesses were donned up.
 I realised how much of our childhood and adulthood is spent loving Disney, so I wanted to recreate that nostalgic experience.
 As opposed to  the iconic Disney castle appearing at the beginning of every movie, we always see the introduction and wish it lasted a little bit longer so we could enjoy the fireworks.
 Thus, I came up with the idea to include fireworks as an interactive user point while you can play the intro theme song using special keys on the keyboard.

 #### Design Criteria and Outcome
+attached as a video as limit is exceeded

 p5.js Functions;
 createSlider():Creates a slider element in the HTML document.